tom-kitak/fastder/README.md

-# _FASTDER_ - Fast Detection of Expressed Regions
+# _fastder_ - Fast Detection of Expressed Regions
 `fastder` is a C++ based tool for detecting expressed regions in RNA-seq data.
 It is intended to build on the `recount3` [resource](https://rna.recount.bio/), which consists of over 750'000 uniformly processed RNA-seq samples across different mouse and human studies.
-The tool aims to reconstruct genes prior to splicing in an annotation-agnostic approach.
+The tool aims to reconstruct expressed genes prior to splicing in an annotation-agnostic approach.

 `fastder` takes genome-wide coverage bigWig files and splice junction coordinates as an input.
 The tool averages across samples and performs thresholding to identify consecutive regions with above-threshold expression.
 Following this, `fastder` attempts to stitch together expressed regions (ERs)